SalishSeaCast/docs/code-notes/dev-notes/nemo_3-6_quirks.rst

 -----------------------------------------

 Tidal harmonics for bdy are now taken from tide.h90 in SBC.
 However, there is no call to tide_harmo before the tides are written out to ocean.output.
-To fix this,
+To fix this, in bdytides.F90

 * remove the bang (!) in front of USE tide_mod

 * add

 .. code-block:: fortran